Hokai_Rangi_Housing

 Hōkai Rangi

-This initiative is designed to provide ongoing rehabilitative care in the community to avoid homelessness and reduce the risk of reoffending in the community.
-This could include, but is not limited to, programme planning, counselling, whānau reconnection and ongoing intervention that ensures a safe return to whānau eventually.
+Hōkai Rangi provides ongoing rehabilitative care in the community to prevent homelessness and reduce reoffending.
+This support includes, but is not limited to, programme planning, counselling, whānau reconnection, and continuous intervention to ensure individuals return safely to their whānau.

 Who is involved?